What are the different types of copper ore, and how are they processed? Here’s a brief primer on the subject for investors.

-As with oxide ores, SX-EW technologies are used to recover copper from a pregnant leach solution.
-Secondary sulfides, formed by supergene secondary enrichment, are resistant to sulfuric leaching.
+As with oxide ores, SX-EW tech is used to recover copper from a pregnant leach solution.
+Secondary sulfides, which are formed by supergene secondary enrichment, are resistant to sulfuric leaching.

-When rich enough, native copper ore bodies may be treated to recover contained copper via a gravity separation circuit.
+When rich enough, native copper orebodies may be treated to recover contained copper through equipment such as a gravity separation circuit.
 Supergene copper ores rich in sulfides may be concentrated using froth flotation.

 Don’t forget to follow us @INN_Resource for real-time news updates.

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.